manosakpujiha/freemium-resoursces-for-web-deployment/README.md

 Thank you!

-    We can use github pages, gitlab, bitbucket to deploy static web pages!
+   You can also use github pages, gitlab, bitbucket to deploy static web pages!

 Premium providers